ABOUT ALL SAINTS'

 As a diverse but traditional parish of over sixteen hundred members, we think you'll find in All Saints' a community that welcomes you warmly, strengthens your faith, invites you to a deeper relationship with Our Lord, and challenges you to spiritual, emotional and intellectual growth.

 Baptism is the initiatory rite of the Christian Community.
 In the words of the Catechism, "Holy Baptism is the sacrament by which God adopts us as his children and makes us members of Christ's Body, the Church, and inheritors of the kingdom of God."

-We rejoice with you in the news of your interest in marriage and your wish to have that marriage blessed at All Saints' Episcopal Church.
+We rejoice with you in the news of your interest in marriage and your wish to have that marriage blessed at All Saints' The Episcopal Church in Fort Worth.
 All of us at All Saints' stand ready to assist you in making this one of the most beautiful and joyous events of your life.

 From local to national to international - we have a variety of resources available to you.
 We also want to share our member site, newsletters and Church Bylaws with you for your convenience.
 If you're looking for prayer assistance, we have resources for that too!

 Some visitors want to be noticed, others want to “fly under the radar.”